shishirsalunkhe/E-Commerce-Customer-Churn-Retention-Analytics/README.md

-# 🛒 E-Commerce Customer Churn & Retention Analysis
+# E-Commerce Customer Churn & Retention Analytics

-> **A Data-Driven Approach to Analyze Customer Churn, Identify Retention Risks, and Provide Actionable Business Insights using Python, SQL, and Power BI.**

----

 ## 📌 Project Overview
-Customer churn directly impacts revenue growth in the e-commerce sector.
-This project aims to analyze customer behavioral patterns, identify key risk factors contributing to churn, and deliver actionable insights for customer retention strategies.

-By extracting, cleaning, and querying customer data, this project uncovers critical churn drivers such as **customer tenure, complaint history, shipping distances, and payment methods**.
+This project provides an end-to-end data analytics solution to analyze customer churn for an e-commerce platform.
+Using Python for data cleaning, SQL for exploratory analysis and segmentation, and Power BI for interactive visualization, this project identifies critical churn drivers and actionable retention strategies.

 ---